jlab-hep/-rd53a_software_doc/docs/rd53a_demo_flow.md

 ## QC flow
 ![Stage_and_SW](images/Stage_and_SW.png)

-In the flow of the module assembly, we recept a bare module and PCB.<br>
+From the side of SW packages, the QC flow is roughly devided into two parts, bare module QC and module QC, as you can see in the figure.<br>
-For bare module QC, we only use "QC helper".
-It helps QC test and analysis results.
-It also interfaces to the production DB.<br>
+For bare module, we use "QC helper" to manage the QC results and upload the data to the production DB.<br>
-For module QC, we use LocalDB for data management system.
-We store QC results to the DB and upload/download the data to sync the production DB.<br>
+For module QC, we use LocalDB to manage the QC results.
+Uploading QC results to the LocalDB is supported some DAQ SW packages.
+Uploading/Downloading the results to/from the production DB is supported in the LocalDB function. <br>

 Please follow the QC steps from the link below.<br>